 The principal activity of the Company is to act as the representative of Strides Group in the Commonwealth of Independent States territory for marketing and sales of pharmaceutical products.
-During the prior year the Company's trading operations ceased, and the Company became dormant.
-During the year ended 31 March 2021 the Management has preliminarily decided to resume the Company's operations at a future date.
+In the course of recent financial periods, the Company's trading operations ceased, and the Company became dormant.